Quick answer

 Founded in 2003, Jitterbit has built a reputation for delivering quick and efficient integrations across various SaaS applications and systems.
 Its Harmony platform provides a low-code environment for creating and managing integrations, catering to both technical and non-technical users.

-Boomi vs. Jitterbit Integration Platform Comparison
+Boomi vs. Jitterbit integration platform comparison

 As an IT service leader you need to find a solution that suits your key jobs to be done.
 This means you need to prioritize your technology choices based on your unique enterprise integration patterns.